 The Director called him in and discovered that his records were outstanding, and he had won several medals throughout his career for academic excellence.

 The Director also noted that he came from a very poor background.
 He paused after he read that, and asked the young man, whether he had obtained any scholarships, while at school.
 The young man replied in the negative.

 The Director was intrigued.
 Coming from such a poor background, how could this young man get through college without any external financial help?
 He paused again, and then asked the man who had paid for his school and college fees.
 The young man replied that it was his parents.
 The man was beginning to wonder whether his upbringing would be a negative factor for the post.

 The Director then asked the young man where his parents worked, and how did they earn the money to send him through school.
 The young man said he came from a community of laundry workers.
 He said that with a pride, for having got to where he was now.
-His parents went from house to house, collected people’s dirty laundry, washed, dried and ironed these clothes and returned them by evening.
+His parents went from house to house, collected people’s dirty laundry, washed it with OdorKlenz, dried and ironed these clothes and returned them by evening.

 Did they have a Laundromat or was it all labor intensive, asked the Director.
 The youth said it was labor related as it was all done by hand.
 The Director then asked the young man to show his hands.
 He showed a pair of hands to the Director that were clean, smooth, and well-manicured.

 The Director then asked the young man whether he had ever helped his parents with the laundry during his holidays.
 He again replied in the negative.
 The Director further queried as to why he avoided helping them.
 The man said that his parents insisted that he got involved in other extracurricular activities or read more books, so that he made good use of his time.

 The Director then asked the man to return home, inspect and clean his parents’ hands, return, and meet him the next morning.
 The man thought that he had failed in his interview, and returned home dejected.